President and Chief Executive Officer

 Vice President for Research, Innovation and Evaluation

 Dr. Shao-Chee Sim is the Episcopal Health Foundation’s Vice President for Research, Innovation and Evaluation.
 He leads the division’s work in health policy analysis, research, planning and pilot projects to advance the strategic plan of the Foundation.
 Current priority areas include COVID-19 public opinion surveys, managed care organizations (MCO) social determinants of health strategies, multi-sectoral community health collaborative, health center payment reform and rural healthcare service delivery.

 Shao-Chee comes to EHF after more than 20 years of research, planning, and strategy experience within philanthropy, federally-qualified health centers (FQHCs) and nonprofit organizations.
 Most recently, he was the chief strategy officer of the Charles B. Wang Community Health Center in New York City.
 Dr. Sim also assumed research leadership roles at the Wallace Foundation and the Asian American Federation.

-He currently serves on the Board of Asian and Pacific Islander American Health Forum and on advisory committee of the Understanding Houston initiative, Center for Community Engaged Translational Research at UT MD Anderson Center, and the Asian American Policy Review at Harvard’s JFK School of Government.
+He currently serves on the Board of Asian and Pacific Islander American Health Forum, on the advisory committee of the Understanding Houston initiative, Center for Community Engaged Translational Research at UT MD Anderson Center, and the Asian American Policy Review at Harvard’s JFK School of Government.
 Dr. Sim earned his Master’s degree in public administration from the JFK School of Government at Harvard University and a doctorate in public policy from the LBJ School of Public Affairs at the University of Texas at Austin.

 Chief Administrative Officer